sobchek/snapclient/README.md

 On a linux box:

-Clone snapcast build and start the server
+Install [Snapcast](https://github.com/badaix/snapcast) and start the server.
+You won't need the following command if you installed it as a service.

     ./snapserver